xinjiav3/NileBrownGame/README.md

 - Here we can modify things like the title and description.

-- The type value will tell us which column this is going to appear under time box supported pages.
+- The type value will tell us which column this is going to appear under the time box supported pages.
 The "ccc" stands for Code, Code, Code.

 - The courses will tell us which menu item it will be under, in this case, the `csa` menu, and the `week` tells it what row (week) it will appear under that menu.